 How Long Does it Take to Appeal A Federal Case?

 On average, a Federal Criminal Appeal typically takes 6 months to a year to be decided.

-Appealing a criminal conviction requires the assistance of an appellate attorney who understands how the system works and what must be proven to reverse your criminal conviction.
-The appellate defense attorneys at the Strom Law Firm, LLC know the law and have the background and experience necessary to aggressively appeal your case.
+Appealing your federal conviction requires the assistance of an appellate attorney who understands how the system works and what must be proven to reverse your criminal conviction.
+The appellate defense attorneys at the Strom Law Firm, LLC know the law and have the background and experience necessary to appeal your case aggressively.